This Post has 20 Quick And Easy Elf On The Shelf ideas great for last minute or a lazy night.

 The Elf Got Lunch Ready

 Pose your elf in a scene involving their lunch.
-Create a scene where the elf has prepared their lunches for them, ready for their day.
+Create a scene where the elf have prepared their lunches for them, ready for their day.
 In this case, involve the kids by letting them choose what the elf “packed” for them.

 Perfect vantage point